Delhi reports 91 new Covid cases, positivity rate increases to 0.20%

 The national capital on Monday reported 91 new COVID-19 cases and zero deaths, while the positivity rate increased to 0.20 per cent, according to data shared by the city health department.

+On Sunday, the city had reported 107 cases, its highest daily rise since June 25, and one death with a positivity rate of 0.17 per cent.
+On June 25, Delhi had logged 115 coronavirus cases and four deaths, according to the government data.

-With this, the number of Covid cases in Delhi has reached 14,42,288.
-Over 14.16 lakh patients have recovered from the disease, the bulletin stated.
+With the fresh COVID-19 cases, Delhi's tally has increased to 14,42,288.
+Over 14.16 lakh people have recovered from the disease, the bulletin stated.

 The death toll due to COVID-19 stands at 25,101, it said.

-Three deaths due to the viral disease have been recorded in December so far in Delhi.
+Delhi has recorded three deaths due to the viral disease so far in December.
 Seven deaths were reported in November, four in October and five in September.

-On Sunday, the city had reported 107 COVID-19 cases, its highest daily rise since June 25, and one death with a positivity rate of 0.17 per cent.

-The city had reported 86 cases on Saturday and 69 on Friday with a positivity rate of 0.13 per cent and 0.12 per cent, respectively.
+The city reported 86 new cases on Saturday and 69 on Friday with a positivity rate of 0.13 per cent and 0.12 per cent, respectively.

+The rise in daily cases comes amid an Omicron scare in Delhi.

-A total of 46,193 Covid tests, including 43,971 RT-PCR tests, were conducted in the city the previous day, Monday's bulletin stated.
+A total of 46,193 Covid tests, including 43,971 RT-PCR tests, were conducted in the city the previous day, the bulletin stated.

+There are 531 active cases in the capital, including 243 in home isolation, it said.

+The active case count crossed the 500-mark after over four months on Sunday.
+The national capital had 513 active cases on August 15.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)